Stillness of the Mind

 Yes, I was playing on the Danish national basketball team and lived abroad doing that for about five years.
 Portugal was my home for a few years among other countries.
 Then I decided to come home to Denmark and joined the police academy.

 I became a police officer and, at that time, I thought I was to spend my life being a police officer.
-I was working in the centre of Copenhagen and saw a more harsh side of the city than most people probably experience.
+I was working in the center of Copenhagen and saw a more harsh side of the city than most people probably experience.
 It was defining in some ways.

 It so happened one day that I got injured while on duty as a police officer and I was sent for recovery training for a while.
 Eventually, it was clear to me that I would not return to the police force.

 This is when I went to India for the first time.
 And it just felt so right to me immediately.
-I learned about Buddhism, read some of the teachings and became a Buddhist.
+I learned about Buddhism, read some of the teachings, and became a Buddhist.
 I then came back to Denmark to start studying at university.

 Q Wait, you read about Buddhism and became a Buddhist – what was the process?